mumarkhann/mumarkhann/README.md

----

 # 💼 About Me

-🔧 I’m a **Business Central Technical & Functional Consultant** with a passion for building solutions that bridge ERP systems and modern web tech.<br>
+🔧 I’m a **Business Central Technical & Functional Consultant** with a passion for building solutions that bridge ERP systems and modern web tech.

-🔗 I specialize in **Microsoft Dynamics 365 Business Central**, integrating it with services like **Node.js**, **React**, and **external APIs** to extend ERP functionality.<br>
+🔗 I specialize in **Microsoft Dynamics 365 Business Central**, integrating it with services like **Node.js**, **React**, and external APIs to extend ERP functionality.

-☁️ Currently exploring **AWS Cloud Engineering** to level up deployment, automation, and scalability.<br>
+☁️ Currently exploring **AWS Cloud Engineering** to level up deployment, automation, and scalability.

-🧠 Always up for solving complex business logic—be it through AL code, API orchestration, or backend automation.<br>
+🧠 Always up for solving complex business logic—be it through AL code, API orchestration, or backend automation.

 🧟 Fun fact: I started coding at 16 trying to make a zombie server in CS 1.6… it became one of the top 100 servers globally out of 4,000.

 ---